-- 46.1 Inspect and approve all equipment to be used during the game. - 46.2 Designate the official game clock, twenty-four second device, stopwatch and recognise the table officials. - 46.3 Select a game ball from at least two (2) used balls provided by the home team.
-Should neither of these balls be suitable as the game ball, he may select the best quality ball available. - 46.4 Not permit any player to wear objects which may cause injury to other players. - 46.5 Administer a jump ball to start the first period and a throw-in to start all other periods. - 46.6 Have the power to stop a game when conditions warrant it. - 46.7 Have the power to determine that a team shall forfeit the game. - 46.8 Carefully examine the scoresheet at the end of playing time or at any time he feels is necessary. - 46.9 Approve and sign the scoresheet at the end of playing time, terminating the officials' administration and connection with the game.
-The officials' power shall begin when they arrive on the court twenty (20) minutes before the game is scheduled to begin, and end with the end of the playing time as approved by the officials.
+- 46.1 Inspect and approve all equipment to be used during the game. - 46.2 Designate the official game clock, twenty-four second device, stopwatch and recognise the table officials. - Select a game ball from at least two (2) used balls provided by the home team.
+Should neither of these balls be suitable as the game ball, he may select the best quality ball available. - 46.4 Not permit any player to wear objects which may cause injury to other players. - 46.5 Administer a jump ball to start the first period and a throw-in to start all other periods. - 46.6 Have the power to stop a game when conditions warrant it. - 46.7 Have the power to determine that a team shall forfeit the game. - 46.8 Carefully examine the scoresheet at the end of playing time or at any time he feels is necessary. - Approve and sign the scoresheet at the end of playing time, terminating the officials' administration and connection with the game.
+The officials' power shall begin when they arrive on the playing court twenty (20) minutes before the game is scheduled to begin, and end with the end of the playing time as approved by the officials. - 46.10 Record, on the reverse side of the scoresheet, before signing it, any forfeit or unsportsmanlike behaviour by players, coaches, assistant coaches or team followers that occurs prior to the twenty (20) minutes before the game is scheduled to begin, or between the end of playing time and the approval and signing of the scoresheet.
+In such a case, the referee (commissioner, if present) must send a detailed report to the organising body of the competition.

-- 46.10 Record, on the reverse side of the scoresheet, before signing it, any forfeit or unsportsmanlike behaviour by players, coaches, assistant coaches or team followers that occurs prior to the twenty (20) minutes before the game is scheduled to begin, or between the end of playing time and the approval and signing of the scoresheet.
-In such a case, the referee (commissioner, if present) must send a detailed report to the organising body of the competition. - 46.11 Make the final decision whenever necessary or when the officials disagree.
-To make a final decision he may consult the umpire, the commissioner and/or the table officials. - 46.12 Have the power to make decisions on any point not specifically covered by these rules.
+- 46.11 Make the final decision whenever necessary or when the officials disagree.
+To make a final decision he may consult the umpire, the commissioner and/or the table officials. - 46.12 Be authorised to use the technical equipment to decide, before he signs the scoresheet, if a last shot at the end of each period or any extra period was released during playing time. - 46.13 Have the power to make decisions on any point not specifically covered by these rules.